Newberry, Michigan

-Newberry (/ˈnuːbɛəri/ NOO-bair-ee) is a village and county seat of Luce County in the U.S. state of Michigan.
+Newberry (/ˈnuːbɛəri/ NOO-bair-ee) is a village in and the county seat of Luce County in the U.S. state of Michigan.
 The village is located within McMillan Township and is the only incorporated community in Luce County.
 The population was 1,446 at the 2020 census.

 Newberry is surrounded by state and national forests and is considered the southern gateway to the Tahquamenon Falls area, which the other being Paradise to the northeast.
 Newberry was designated as "the Moose Capital of Michigan" by the state legislature.
 The Newberry Correctional Facility is located just south of the village.

 History

 Newberry was founded in 1882 and became the county seat when Luce County was separated from Chippewa County in 1887.
 Its first courthouse was completed in 1890.

 The village was named in honor of John Stoughton Newberry, a U.S. Representative and industrialist from the state of Michigan.

 Historic preservationists lost the 1970s fight to save the county's Victorian courthouse, but managed to keep the elaborate sheriff's house, now the Luce County Historical Museum.